There’s nothing quite like being able to say “I’m an author!”

 But building a substantial email list can be a challenge!
 An ebook can be used as a powerful tool to grow your email newsletter, in two different ways:

 It’s easy enough to include a call to action at the end of your book inviting readers to subscribe to receive similar content for free.
 It’s a good idea to link to a unique, targeted landing page on your website created just for your ebook readers.
 By using a special tool like OptinMonster, you can create landing pages and track conversion rates.
 Using goals in Google Analytics is another option for tracking your e-book conversions.

 Use Your Book as a Freebie Lead Magnet

 You can also give away your book as a freebie on your website for blog readers who sign up for your email newsletter.
 Giving away your book on your website doesn’t mean you can’t also sell it!
 In fact, it can increase the perceived value of your lead magnet if you’re able to tell subscribers it normally sells for a specific price.

 Let’s face it, this is one of the big reasons to write a book: So you can tell your friends, family, and everyone on the street that you’re a published author.
 That’s something to be proud of!
 Writing a book is something you’ll never regret.

 Excited About Self-Publishing a Book?

 Great!
 I’d love to help you along the way.
-This post is the first in a series on self-publishing.
+This is the introduction post for my next series on self-publishing.
 Going forward, we’ll talk about choosing your topic, how to write your book, editing and formatting, and publishing and promotion.
 If you’d like to see your name in (virtual) print, be sure follow along!
-You can subscribe to the blog using the form in the sidebar.

 Article by KeriLynn Engel